jeffpar/pcjs.v1/apps/pcx86/1982/ratbas/README.md

 of the more modern languages.
 The latter choice forfeits the opportunity to debug programs in a fully interpretive mode.

-Another alternative, however, is one that makes It possible to obtain the advantages of interpretive execution of BASIC and also write programs with good structure and at least some modularity.
+Another alternative, however, is one that makes it possible to obtain the advantages of interpretive execution of BASIC and also write programs with good structure and at least some modularity.
 The needed ingredient is a preprocessor.
 A preprocessor translates programs written in a modified language to equivalent programs written in the target language.
 The target language is MicroSoft BASIC, as implemented on the IBM Personal Computer.
 The modified language is called